EURODEO/e-soh-poc-report/previous-exp/3rdpartyPGIS-at-FMI.md

 ## Experiences on PostGIS-based database for 3rdparty observations

-FMI has been using PostGIS in AWS (RDS, Relational Database Service, i.e. relational database as a service) for 3rdparty observations.
+FMI has been using PostgreSQL and PostGIS as a database solution for many years.
+For 3rdparty observations, FMI has been using during recent years PostGIS in AWS (RDS, Relational Database Service, i.e. relational database as a service).
 The database schema is planned to be flexible enough to contain different kind of datasets and adding new dataset is planned to be easy.
 Here we explain the concept with a simplified diagram.

 ![simplified digram](./3rdparty-postgis-FMI-simplified.drawio.svg)